AKotov-dev/MgaRemix-Tools/README.md

 **Possible problems:**

 If you previously installed GRUB on the flash drive, you will need to delete all the partitions on it and restore the MBR.
-On Linux, you can use Gparted.
+On Linux, you can use [USBRestore](https://github.com/AKotov-dev/usbrestore) or Gparted.
 In Windows, you can delete flash drive partitions using ROSA ImageWriter or Image Tool.
 After deleting the partitions, you will need to reformat (FAT32).

 The entire MgaRemix project: https://cloud.mail.ru/public/59BZ/3Nev2XbrV